Andy Ibáñez Player Props: Tigers vs. Rangers

 Andy Ibáñez At The Plate

-- Ibanez has driven in a run in 11 games this year (23.4%), including two games with multiple runs batted in.
+- Ibanez has driven in a run in 11 games this season (22.9%), including two games with multiple runs batted in.

-- He has scored in 34.0% of his games this season, with two or more runs scored in 6.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.